jwsbck/gyroidos.github.io/index.md

 directly integrated into the virtualizaion layer in form of services utilizing a TPM chip and other platform dependent hardware-based security mechanisms.
-In a nutshell, trust\|me offers the following security features and benefits:
+In a nutshell, GyroidOS offers the following security features and benefits:

 ### Security features
 * Solid container isolation based on modularized OS-level virtualization layer